one-touch-provisioning/otp-gitops/README.md

     oc apply -k argocd-instance
     while ! oc wait pod --timeout=-1s --for=condition=ContainersReady -l app.kubernetes.io/name=openshift-gitops-cntk-server -n openshift-gitops > /dev/null; do sleep 30; done
     ```

-    *Note:* We use a custom openshift-gitops-repo-server image to enable the use of Plugins within OpenShift Gitops.
-This is required to allow RHACM to utilise the Policy Generator plugin.
-The Dockerfile can be found here: [https://github.com/one-touch-provisioning/otp-custom-argocd-repo-server](https://github.com/one-touch-provisioning/otp-custom-argocd-repo-server).

 3. If using IBM Cloud ROKS as a Hub Cluster, you will need to configure TLS.